 Go on the Goecha La Trek

-Goecha La Trek stands out as one of Sikkim’s most fascinating as well as challenging trekking expeditions.
-Trekking across the splendid North east Himalayan landscapes, you would get to test your endurance each moment.
-The trek commences from Yuksom base camp and makes you cover a distance of about 90kms until you reach up to a total height of 16, 000ft.
-As you trek your way to Goecha La, he get to witness some breath-taking marvels of nature such as the colorful Rhododendron forests of Tshoka, the emerald, sprawling meadows of Thangsing and Dzongri, the picturesque, dense woods of Sachen, the silvery strip of cascading Kokchurung and the glittering, sapphire blue Samiti lake.
-Also, as you walk the trails of Goecha La, the sky scrapping Pandim and Kunchenjungha mountain peaks would inspire your awe every minute.
-The ideal time to set out on this trek is between months April and June.
-The months of October-November too would be suitable enough.
-However, make sure to take a local guide along with you.
+The Goecha La Trek stands out as one of Sikkim’s most fascinating as well as challenging trekking expeditions.
+Trekking across the splendid Northeast Himalayan landscapes, you will get to test your endurance at every moment.
+The trek starts from the Yuksom base camp and covers a distance of about 90 km until you reach an altitude of 16,000 feet.
+As you trek your way to Goecha La, you get to witness some breathtaking marvels of nature, such as the colorful rhododendron forests of Tshoka, the emerald, sprawling meadows of Thangsing and Dzongri, the picturesque, dense woods of Sachen, the silvery strip of cascading Kokchurung, and the glittering, sapphire blue Samiti Lake.

 Visit the Lush Green Temi Tea Gardens